-The different forms of child abuse are defined by the Government in its Working Together document as:
+The four different forms of child abuse are defined by the Government in its Working Together to Safeguard Children as follows:

 Physical Abuse

 Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing significant harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child.